jbequ5/Enigma-Machine-Miner/VISION.md

 Local innovation is enhanced by collective breakthroughs.
 Honest contribution is rewarded through transparent provenance and scoring.
 As more participants join and Enigma models become accessible to everyone, the flywheel strengthens — turning decentralized effort into collective capability, and democratizing access to continuously evolving solving intelligence.

 This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who win.

----

-This VISION.md is now clean, consis, and properly positions **Operations** as the operating system layer while keeping the **Intelligence Subsystem** as the central brain with its three pillars.

-Would you like me to:
-- Update any other doc (SAGE-Deep-Dive.md, etc.)?
-- Or start building the actual code for the Operations Orchestrator now that the documentation is aligned?

-Just tell me your preference and we’ll keep moving.
-The project is coming together very well.) that